 Hey, it snowed on my solar panels…

 Most of us are thrilled with the snow that’s fallen across our beloved Vermont.
 Yet we’ve heard questions from some solar homeowners about the effect of snow on their systems.
 So we thought we’d share with the entire SunCommon family what’s up with snow and solar.
+What should you do about snow and solar panels in Vermont?

 Should I remove snow from my solar system?